MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 </div>

 ## Classes
 *Classes* are the most fundamental of MIDL 3.0's types.
-A class is a declaration of an aggregation of methods, properties, and events in a single unit.
+A class is a definition of an aggregation of methods, properties, and events in a single unit.
 Classes support *inheritance* and *polymorphism*&mdash;mechanisms whereby *derived classes* can extend and specialize *base classes*.

-You declare a new class type using a class declaration.
-A class declaration starts with a header that specifies the `runtimeclass` keyword, the name of the class, the base class (if given), and the interfaces implemented by the class.
+You define a new class type using a class definition.
+A class definition starts with a header that specifies the `runtimeclass` keyword, the name of the class, the base class (if given), and the interfaces implemented by the class.
 The header is followed by the class body, which consists of a list of member declarations written between the delimiters { and }.

-Here's a declaration of a simple class named **Area**.
+Here's a definition of a simple class named **Area**.

 ```idl
 runtimeclass Area